avnomad/dop-parser/readme.md

 - I've used Hg branches in a rather unusual way, in this project.
 [This][3] blog post attempts to explain how and why.
 - This project uses [Semantic Versioning][4].
-Since there no stable public API yet, the standard only prescribes that major version should be 0, not when minor and patch versions should increase.
-So I increase minor version when significant new functionality is added (regardless of its effect on the API) and patch version when bugs are fixed.
+Since there is no stable public API yet, the standard only prescribes that major version should be 0, not when minor and patch versions should increase.
+So I increase the minor version when significant new functionality is added (regardless of its effect on the API) and patch version when bugs are fixed.